Saturday, 18 May 2019

 12th May 2019.

-It was a long wish to visit the Sri Parasurameswara Shiva Temple at Gudimallam, in the Chittoor District of Andhra Pradesh, which has the earliest Shiva Linga, dating back to the 2nd century BCE.
+It was a long-time wish to visit the Sri Parasurameswara Shiva Temple at Gudimallam, in the Chittoor District of Andhra Pradesh, which has the earliest Shiva Linga, dating back to the 2nd century BCE.
 Thanks to Mr. Manoj for organizing this visit.
 In addition to this temple, we had been to Appalayagunta, Nagalapuram, Narayanavanam Vishnu temples, Ramagiri Sri Kala Bhairava & Sri Valeeswarar Temple, and Sri Pallikondeswarar Temple at Surutapalli.

 Moolavar : Sri Parasurameswara Swamy